Edinburgh guide

 Although English is spoken here, you may come across some Scottish expressions.
 "Aye" means yes and "wee" means small.

 Edinburgh Festival Fringe and Edinburgh International Festival are among the biggest cultural festivals in the world.
-They take place in August.
+Both take place in August.
 If you plan to attend, book your accommodation and show tickets well in advance, as the city tends to be very busy during this time.

 Scotland's New Year celebrations, known as Hogmanay, are famous for their large fireworks displays, concerts and festivities.
 You can experience Scottish traditions here.